top of page

 .. knowledgeable, genuine, humorous, and engaging!

-Kristin was a pleasure to have on our mental health panel.
+Kristin was a pleasure to have...
 Her passion for helping people in their mental health journey shone through!

 Joe Teo